Coding Geometry with Scratch

 In the July 1, 2018 issue of Digital Maestro Magazine, I explore the use of Scratch for teaching basic geometry skills.
 The first lessons begin with the basics.
 We draw squares and rectangles.
 Within each project, we learn to use the power of coding to calculate the perimeter and area.

+Use Scratch and code to create geometric shapes.
+The first shapes we code are squares and rectangles.
 We take the lesson on squares and rectangles one step further.
 Students learn to create and reference variables in code.
 They code scratch to provide visual feedback on solutions for the area and perimeter.

 The next set of lessons take us to right triangles.
 Right triangles take a little more coding and math to draw.
 We learn to use the Pythagorean theorem in our code to determine the hypotenuse.
 To draw the hypotenuse we need to introduce some trigonometry.
 We solve for the tangent and arc-tangent.
 The arc-tangent provides the angle to draw the hypotenuse.
 The angle is critical to orient the line.